jdias95/DjangoDelights/README.md

 # Django Delights
 Deployed at: https://django-delights.herokuapp.com/
 This project is a simple website built using the Django framework in Python.
-Its main purpose is to simulate restaurant management.
+Its purpose is to simulate restaurant management.
 Here is a summary of the project's features and components:

 ## User Registration and Login
 Users can register an account and log in to the website.